SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: PoL Framework

 Requesters upload their ML tasks to the layer-2 storage.
 For each task, a smart contract $SC$ containing the summary of the task needs to be recorded on-chain, and the requester needs to lock some of its credits in this smart contract as the task reward to compensate for the cost of the provers and verifiers.
 Locking the task reward in advance helps prevent malicious requesters from flooding the system with meaningless tasks.
 For a certain blockchain record, all unassigned ML tasks are fixed and thus form a task pool.
 Assume that there are in total $P$ tasks in the task pool.

 We would like different provers to work on different problems as much as possible.
 Therefore, provers cannot choose which problem to solve but are assigned tasks randomly.
-Specifically, similar to group appointments, miners compute
+Specifically, similar to group appointments, miners compute the hash of the task smart contract, $h_{SC}$,

-for each task in the task pool.
+for each task in the task pool, and maintains a list of unassigned on-chain tasks sorted in ascending order.
 Then, starting from the prover with the smallest $h_{SD}$ and the task with the smallest $h_{SC}$, provers are assigned tasks one by one, until there are no more unassigned provers or tasks.
 If tasks are insufficient, provers wait for the arrival of new blocks.